-Prerequisites: One year of high school algebra and an appropriate assessment test score or Developmental Mathematics 0091 or equivalent.
+Prerequisites: One year of high school algebra and an appropriate assessment test score or Developmental Mathematics 0097 or Developmental Mathematics 0091 or equivalent.
 This course is designed for technical students.
 It covers the basic concepts and fundamental facts of plane and solid geometry, computational techniques and devices, units and dimensions, the terminology and concepts of elementary algebra, functions, coordinate systems, simultaneous equations, and stated problems.
 (3 Lec.)